Tawkat/PACT/README.md

 # PACT
-Pretraining with Adversarial CL for Text Classification
+Pretraining with Adversarial CL for Text Classification accepted at IJCNLP-AACL 2023.

 ![plot](./Images/PACT.png)